umago/incubator/devtest.md

         cd $TRIPLEO_ROOT/tripleo-image-elements/elements/boot-stack
         sed -i "s/\"user\": \"stack\",/\"user\": \"`whoami`\",/" config.json
         cd $TRIPLEO_ROOT/incubator/

+    To build an Ubuntu node:

+        scripts/boot-elements boot-stack ubuntu cloud-init-nocloud -o seed

+    To build a Fedora node:

-        scripts/boot-elements boot-stack -o seed
+        scripts/boot-elements boot-stack fedora disable-selinux -o seed

     Your SSH pub key has been copied to the resulting 'seed' VMs root user.
 It has been started by the boot-elements script, and can be logged into at this point.

-   The IP address of the VM is printed out at the end of boot-elements, or you can use the get-vm-ip script:
+1. Get the IP address and hostname of the VM

         SEED_IP=`scripts/get-vm-ip seed`
+        SEED_HOSTNAME=`scripts/get-vm-hostname seed`

 1. Mask the SEED_IP out of your proxy settings